WH Journal Club Online: Preeclampsia/Eclampsia

 Cost: $16 with promo code 80PD

-Methodist and Jennie Ed employees please use the 2013 health system promo code for a 100% discount.
+Methodist and Jennie Ed employees please use the current year's health system promo code for a 100% discount.

 To provide a forum for nurses to discuss the pathophysiology of preeclampsia/eclampsia and the impact it has on the care of the pregnant woman and her neonate.

 - Describe the pathophysiological mechanisms that lead to the clinical presentations of preeclampsia and eclampsia.

 - Apply the knowledge of pathophysiological mechanism in order to better care for the woman with preeclampsia/eclampsia